 By Dana Gordon – Loyola University Chicago, Masters in Public History Program, Fall 2019

-The Good Roads Movement predated the Model-T by several decades.
+The Good Roads movement predated the Model-T by several decades.
 The bicycle’s increasing popularity in the late 19th century necessitated that road conditions improve to accommodate this new mode of transportation.
-Bicycle clubs lobbied governments for better roads, starting the “Good Roads” Movement .
-The effectiveness of the Good Roads Movement frequently was discussed in local Illinois newspapers.
+Bicycle clubs lobbied governments for better roads, starting the “Good Roads” movement .
+The effectiveness of the Good Roads movement frequently was discussed in local Illinois newspapers.
 In the July 23, 1911 edition of the Chicago Daily Tribune, it was reported that “no less than 15,000 miles of public highways” were planned or under construction, and “the fact remains that the good roads movement is under way most decidedly” [sic] .

 The auto tours through central Illinois were described as “suffrage by relay” in a July 21, 1910 edition of the Chicago Tribune.
 After three days of traveling, Dr. Anna Blount would relinquish leadership of the tour to Rev. Kate Hughes at Galesburg.
-Rev. Hughes would lead the tour through the following Friday, where the tour would reach its furthest point at Table Grove, Illinois.
-At Table Grove, Mrs. Grace Wilbur Trout would direct the tour on its way back toward Chicago.
-Catherine Waugh McCulloch was the point person coordinating all of the destinations.
+Rev. Hughes would lead the tour through the following Friday, where the tour would reach its farthest point at Table Grove, Illinois.
+At Table Grove, Grace Wilbur Trout would direct the tour on its way back toward Chicago.
+McCulloch was the point person coordinating all of the destinations.
 On modern roads, just Monday’s itinerary would cover 68 miles and 1 hour 26 minutes of driving time, visiting five towns .
 The skeleton of what would eventually become Illinois’s highway systems was still far from being fleshed out making these tours a real challenge.

 A contemporary account from Carbondale, Illinois provides another perspective of a 1910 women’s suffrage auto tour stop in Rockford, Illinois: